 Impressive productivity improvements

-By leveraging today's technology and in particular smart automation techniques, a business can streamline their AP process and save a significant amount of time while experiencing a rapid ROI.
-In fact, studies show that companies can make their overall processing cycle time 2 to 5 times faster.
+By leveraging today's technology and in particular smart automation techniques, a business can streamline their invoice process and save a significant amount of time, all while experiencing a rapid Return on Investment (ROI).
+In fact, studies show that companies can make their overall invoice processing cycle time approximately 2 to 5 times faster.